-The TSF shall be capable of performing the following management functions: Change of the CPU mode by calling a system call vector (SVEC) or firmware vector (FVEC) address, change of the CPU mode by invoking an exception or interrupt, change of the CPU mode by finishing an exception/interrupt (with a RETI instruction), change of the CPU mode with a special LCALL/ ACALL/ECALL address, change of the CPU mode by writing to the respective bits in the CPU CSR Special Function Register and modification of the Special Function Registers containing security attributes, and modification of the MMU Segment Table, and temporary disabling and enabling of the security functionality EEPROM Size, CXRAM Size, AES coprocessor, Fame2 coprocessor and permanent disabling and enabling of the security functionality EEPROM Size, CXRAM Size, AES coprocessor, Fame2 coprocessor and permanent
+The TSF shall be capable of performing the following management functions: Change of the CPU mode by calling a system call vector (SVEC) or firmware vector (FVEC) address, change of the CPU mode by invoking an exception or interrupt, change of the CPU mode by finishing an exception/interrupt (with a RETI instruction), change of the CPU mode with a special LCALL/ACALL/ ECALL address, change of the CPU mode by writing to the respective bits in the CPU CSR Special Function Register and modification of the Special Function Registers containing security attributes, and modification of the MMU Segment Table, and temporary disabling and enabling of the security functionality EEPROM Size, CXRAM Size, AES coprocessor, Fame2 coprocessor and permanent disabling and enabling of the security functionality EEPROM Size.
+CXRAM Size.
+AES coprocessor, Fame2 coprocessor 81 to FMT SMF.1[HW] may imply a separation of the Specification of Management Functions.
+Iteration of FMT SMF.1[HW] is not needed because all management functions rely on the same features implemented in the hardware.